bufemc/GameOfLife/README.md

     - re-found via http://web.archive.org/web/20040609070923/http://www.handysms.de/life/lifedoc1.htm
     - notes even say the project was started 1993 (age 16?!)
 - additional notes to be found and to be added (DIN A4)

+## PC platform

+### Simple version with matplotlib
+- very few lines of code
+- copy grid first, then update changed cells only

+### Coroutines version with matplotlib
+- not released yet (currently missing here)